 Pvt.
 Lonnie Lee Gray

 | Pvt.
-Lonnie Lee
+Lonnie L.

 Gray was born September 15, 1921, in Kentucky to

-Floyd & Paralee Gray.
-He resided in
+Floyd & Paralee Gray and resided in Burgin,

-Kentucky, with his brother and
+Kentucky, with his brother and sister.

 Kentucky National Guard.

 On November 25, 1940, Lonnie's tank company was called to federal duty as D Company, 192nd Tank Battalion.
 He, with his company, traveled to Fort Knox, Kentucky for training.
 In January 1941, Lonnie was transferred to Headquarters Company when the company was formed.